 This filter is similar to an ND filter in that it blocks a specified number of stops of light from reaching your lens.
 The difference is that it only blocks the light on half the frame.
 This allows you to darken half the image and not the other half.
 The typical use case for a graduated ND filter is to darken the sky and not the ground so that you can capture the entire range of brightness is a single shot.

 The graduated filter may be one filter that is becoming obsolete as a result of improved post processing.
-You can accomplish virtually the same thing by taking 2 shots of different exposures (bracketing your shots) and blending them later in Photoshop.
-This take a little skill with the software but can often lead to better quality results.
+You can accomplish virtually the same thing by taking 2 shots of different exposures (bracketing your shots) and blending them later in

 Graduated ND filters don’t work too well when your horizon is uneven.
 Things like trees, mountains, buildings, and just about anything sticking up in front of the sky will get darkened as well.
 Just about the only time they work perfectly is when your horizon is the ocean or some other large body of water.

-Our Recommendation: None…learn to blend images in Photoshop instead
+Our Recommendation: None…learn to blend images in

 A UV filter does exactly what it sounds like, it blocks UV rays.
 May people also buy it to “protect” the front of their lens.
 A UV filter has absolutely zero positive effect on your image quality and the lower quality UV filters can hurt your image quality.

 The only time they might be useful is if you are shooting in harsher conditions and want to keep the conditions off your lens.
 For example, a windy day at the beach where the sand is blowing in your face might be a good time to use a UV filter.
 However, you can also just use a polarizing filter for those rare instances.